 Risk management is an essential factor that plays a significant role in the project success.
 About 27% of projects fail due to poor risk management.

+When identifying risks and threats, it is important to assess project risks such as technical delays, scope changes, and other uncertainties that could impact project outcomes.
 Risk assessment is also beneficial as it helps a project manager to take corrective action if they find any flaws in the project before initialization.

 If the flaws and loopholes are identified with risk assessment, rectifying them ensures that the project will be completed on time and the project’s progress wouldn’t be hindered.
 On the other hand, running into threats while the project is underway could lead to delays or even project failures.
+It is necessary to develop contingency plans to address unforeseen obstacles and resource shortages that may arise during the project.

 Risk assessment is also vital as it could help the project manager decide whether they should gauge the project or if it is lucrative enough.
 They shouldn’t be preceded if the high risk is associated with the project.
+Including contingency plans in the project plan helps manage uncertainties and ensures project success.

 6: Usability Of Resources

 Minimal use of resources while having them in surplus is a business expenditure, adversely affecting profit margins.
 On the other hand, resource allocation ensures resources are capitalized to ensure optimal usage and operations’ efficiency is guaranteed.
+Using project data to track resource usage helps inform future planning and improves overall project management.

 7: Employees’ Intellectual Enhancement